daizutabi/mkapi/docs/usage/page.md

 ![mkapi](link.fullname.func)

-You can click the above "a method" to visit its API.
+You can click the above "a method" to visit its documentation.

 Furthermore, if your module imports an object, you can refer it by its qualified name only.